+In this situation, stay calm and don’t panic.
+What you need to do is act early.
 This guide breaks down what it means, what causes it, and how to fix it without overspending.

-There are two types of warnings:
+You need to understand these two types of warnings:

-Why You Should Never Ignore the Engine Light on Car
+Why You Should Never Ignore the Engine Light

-- Engine parts deteriorate faster than expected
+- Engine parts can wear out faster

-- Repair costs increase significantly
+- Repair costs can increase significantly

-Common Causes of Engine Light in Car
+Common Causes of the Engine Light in a Car

 Loose or Faulty Fuel Cap

-Spark Plugs or Ignition Coils Wearing Out
+Worn Spark Plugs or Ignition Coils

-Mass Airflow Sensor Trouble
+Mass Airflow Sensor Issues

-Major Engine or Transmission Problems
+Serious Engine or Transmission Issues

-Check Engine Light On but Car Runs Fine
+Check Engine Light On but Car Runs Fine – What’s Happening?

 - If performance slightly drops, book an inspection soon

-- If anything feels unusual, don’t delay
+- If anything feels unusual, don’t wait

 What to Do When Your Engine Light Comes On